-The network of providers that have contracted with a local management entity/managed care organization to furnish mental health, intellectual or developmental disabilities, and substance abuse services to enrollees. - N.C.
-Gen. Stat. § 108D-1(2). - 115.
+The network of providers that have contracted with a local management entity/managed care organization to furnish mental health, intellectual or developmental disabilities, and substance abuse services to enrollees.

+N.C.
+Gen. Stat. § 108D-1(2). - 117.
 The statutory definition of "closed network" simply delineates those providers that have contracted with the LME-MCOs to furnish services to Medicaid enrollees.
-Under the statute, Carolina Community would qualify as a network provider within Alliance's closed network.
+Under the statute, Sunrise would qualify as a network provider within Alliance's closed network.
 Nothing in the definition of "closed network" indicates that the General Assembly provided MCOs absolute discretion to determine which existing providers can remain in the MCO's closed network once it is given a contract.
 Further, nothing in any North Carolina statute that references the term "closed network" delegates any discretion to Alliance to terminate an existing provider from its network.
-See generally Chapter 108D. - 116.
+See generally N.C.
+Gen. Stat.
+Ch.
+108D. - 118.
 Alliance has provided no evidence that its operation of a "closed network" gives it absolute discretion to determine if it will retain a current network provider.
 Alliance has seemingly read something in the phrase "closed network" that does not exist in North Carolina law.
-Dr. Johnson and Alliance's contention that it has absolute discretion as to whom it will contract with because it operates a "closed network" simply is not true. - 117.
+Dr. Johnson and Alliance's contention that it has absolute discretion as to whom it will contract with because it operates a "closed network" simply is not true. - 119.
 After stating that Alliance has absolute discretion, Alliance's Retention Criteria goes on to state that "in general Alliance will renew a Network Contract unless there is excess service capacity or the Network Provider meets any of the conditions outlined below."
-(Id., p.
-37-38).
+(Id., pp. 37-38).
 All but one of these conditions relate to failures by the provider to meet certain requirements.
-None of the requirements serve as the basis for Carolina Community's termination.
-(Id.). - 118.
-One of the conditions in Alliance's reasons for nonrenewal is if Alliance issues an RFP, RFI.
+None of the requirements serve as the basis for Sunrise's termination.
+(Id.).
+One - 120.
+One of the conditions in Alliance's provider retention policy for non-renewal is that Alliance issues an RFP or RFI.
 (Id., p.
 38).
-However, its policy does not state that if Alliance issues an RFP it can ignore its 17 provider retention factors when it creates the RFP review criteria.
-(Id.)
-Furthermore, Alliance's contract with DMA specifically states that if an RFP is used, Alliance must use the clinical coverage policies and the other requirements for retention contained in the DMA contract.
-(Pet.
+However, this policy does not state that if Alliance issues an RFP it can ignore its 17 provider retention factors when it creates the RFP review criteria.
+Further, Alliance's contract with DMA specifically states that if an RFP is used, Alliance must use the clinical coverage policies and the other requirements for retention contained in the DMA contract.
+(Jt.
 Ex.
-4, p.
+2, p.
 94, Attachment O).